Winning the Innovation Game With Jobs-to-Be-Done Theory

 Customers provided clear guidance, and the company responded to that feedback by improving the milkshake.
 However, sales and profits did not grow.

-McDonald’s then requested the help of one of Christensen’s fellow researchers, who approached the situation by deducing what “job” people were “hiring” a milkshake to do.
+McDonald’s then requested the help of one of Christensen’s fellow researchers, who approached the situation by deducing what “job” customers hired a milkshake to do.
 After spending several days in the chain’s restaurants to observe and document milkshake sales, he discovered that nearly half of the drinks were purchased before 8:30 in the morning by commuters who ordered them to go.

 Christensen and his colleague stood outside a restaurant one morning to interview people who left with a milkshake in hand, asking them what job they had hired their drink to do.